telerik/winforms-docs/gridview/styling-and-appearance/html-like-text-formatting.md

 {{endregion}}

->note Please refer to *HTML-like Text formatting* topic in *Telerik Presentation Framework* section for the list of support tags.
+>tip Please refer to *HTML-like Text formatting* topic in *Telerik Presentation Framework* section for the list of support tags.
 >

 # See Also